dataweb1/bo/README.md

 composer require datawab1/bo
 ```

-## Start here
+## Quick start

-Add the 'BO overview' block to a specific region on your theme.
-Restrict the appearance to your needs.
+After installing the module add the 'BO overview' block to a specific region on your theme via the 'Block layout'.
+You can restrict the appearance of the block to your needs but it is not required as the block will not render without elements.